Rudie van Vuuren: 2003 ICC Cricket World Cup

 He then turned up as the only consolation with the ball for Namibia in their group stage match against eventual finalists India where he grabbed 2 wickets including the priced scalps of Virender Sehwag and Sachin Tendulkar.
 India went onto secure a comfortable victory by a margin of 181 runs defending the total of 311.
 During a group stage match between defending world champions Australia and newcomers Namibia, Australian middle order batsman Darren Lehmann smashed 28 runs in an over off van Vuuren's spell.
 He went onto leak 92 runs in 10 overs against Australia without grabbing a wicket as Australia hammered Namibia by a massive margin of 256 runs after Namibia being bowled out for just 45 runs in a mammoth run chase of 302.

 He returned with figures of 1/63 in 10 overs including a maiden over in Namibia's last group stage match against the Netherlands, which Namibia went onto lose by a margin of 64 runs and Namibia bowed out of the World Cup ending at the bottom of their group with losing all of their six matches.
 It ultimately was his sixth and final ODI as well as final international cricket match he played in Namibian colours as Namibia had to wait for nearly around 13 years to play another One Day International.
 However, Rudi van Vuuren had a decent World Cup campaign for himself as he ended up as the leading wicket taker for Namibia in the tournament with eight scalps in five matches including having bowled four maidens.

 Conservation achievements

-In 2005, Marlice and Rudie together with their long time friend Chris Heunis bought the farm Ovuuyo, 42 km outside of Windhoek where they started a conservation tourism organinisation and gave it the name N/a’an ku sê (Naankuse) which means God will protect us.
+In 2005, Marlice and Rudie together with their long time friend Chris Heunis bought the farm Ovuuyo, 42 km outside of Windhoek where they started a conservation tourism organinisation and gave it the name N/a’an ku sê (Naankuse) which means God will protect us in the San language.
 N/'an ku sê has strong ties with Angelina Jolie and her family, specifically with her daughter Shiloh who was born in Namibia.
 N/a’an ku sê Wildlife Sanctuary opened in 2007.

 The N/'an ku sê wildlife sanctuary has been repeatedly investigated by the Namibian Ministry of Environment, Forestry and Tourism for permit violations and illegal breeding and translocating of wild animals, particularly cheetahs and elephants.
 When confronted with the allegations, van Vuuren denied the claims and accused the ministry of incompetence.